Blog

 Light Housekeeping and Laundry

-Light housekeeping is typically paired with personal care — maintaining a safe, clean living environment reduces fall hazards, prevents infection, and supports the psychological well-being of clients who take pride in their homes.
-Caregivers handle laundry, light cleaning, dishes, and tidying as part of a holistic in-home care schedule.
+Light housekeeping is typically paired with personal care.
+Maintaining a clean, safe living environment reduces fall hazards, prevents infection, and supports the well-being of clients who take pride in their homes.
+Caregivers handle laundry, light cleaning, dishes, and tidying as part of a full in-home care schedule.

 Conditions We Commonly Support at Home

-Personal care services are appropriate for a wide range of conditions and life situations.
-Families and referral sources from Baylor Scott & White Medical Center Hillcrest and Lake Granbury Medical Center frequently ask about home-based personal care for clients in the following situations:
+Personal care and bathing assistance at home in SW Fort Worth/Burleson TX is appropriate for a wide range of conditions and life situations.
+Families and referral sources from Baylor Scott & White Medical Center Hillcrest and Lake Granbury Medical Center frequently ask about home-based personal care for clients facing the following conditions.

-- Post-surgical recovery: Hip replacement, knee replacement, cardiac surgery, and abdominal surgery all leave patients temporarily unable to manage self-care independently.
+• Post-surgical recovery: Hip replacement, knee replacement, cardiac surgery, and abdominal procedures all leave patients temporarily unable to manage self-care independently.
+Personal care at home supports recovery while mobility is limited.

-- Stroke recovery: Weakness, paralysis, and cognitive changes after stroke often require ongoing personal care support during rehabilitation.
+• Stroke recovery: Weakness, paralysis, and cognitive changes after stroke often require ongoing personal care support during rehabilitation.
+Caregivers help with every morning routine task that stroke has made difficult.

-- Dementia and Alzheimer's disease: Behavioral resistance to bathing and grooming is one of the most common caregiver stressors in dementia care.
-Trained caregivers know how to work with, rather than against, a person's resistance.
+• Dementia and Alzheimer's disease: Behavioral resistance to bathing and grooming is one of the most common caregiver challenges in dementia care.
+Trained caregivers know how to work with — not against — a person's resistance while keeping them clean and comfortable.

-- Parkinson's disease: Tremors, rigidity, and balance problems make every personal care task more challenging and more dangerous without support.
+• Parkinson's disease: Tremors, rigidity, and balance problems make every personal care task more challenging and more dangerous without support.
+Caregivers trained in Parkinson's care adapt their approach to the person's current abilities.

-- COPD and congestive heart failure: Exertion during bathing and dressing can trigger dangerous symptoms.
-Caregivers reduce physical effort and monitor for warning signs.
+• COPD and congestive heart failure: Exertion during bathing and dressing can trigger dangerous symptoms.
+Caregivers reduce physical effort and monitor for warning signs during every visit.

-- ALS: Progressive loss of motor function requires increasingly intensive personal care over time.
-Early introduction of in-home personal care helps families build a sustainable care plan.
+• ALS: Progressive loss of motor function requires increasingly intensive personal care over time.
+Early introduction of in-home personal care helps families build a sustainable, long-term care plan.

-- Cancer care: Fatigue, nausea, and treatment side effects often make personal care difficult during active treatment.
+• Cancer care: Fatigue, nausea, and treatment side effects often make personal care difficult during active treatment.
+Caregivers provide consistent support that allows patients to focus on recovery.

-- General aging: Many older adults need modest personal care assistance not because of a specific diagnosis but because the cumulative effects of aging have made certain tasks unsafe or exhausting.
+• General aging: Many older adults need modest personal care assistance not because of a specific diagnosis but because the cumulative effects of aging have made certain tasks unsafe or exhausting.
+No formal diagnosis is needed to qualify for personal care at home.

 Veterans and Military Families

 Veterans in the SW Fort Worth and Burleson area may be eligible for personal care services through VA Community Care, VA Aid and Attendance, TRICARE, or CHAMPVA.
-These benefits can substantially offset or eliminate out-of-pocket costs for in-home personal care.
-Navigating these benefits is complex — families are encouraged to call to discuss which programs apply to their specific situation.
+These benefits can substantially reduce or eliminate out-of-pocket costs for in-home personal care.
+Navigating these benefits is complex, and every family's situation is different.
+Learn more on our Veterans Home Care in SW Fort Worth/Burleson TX page, or call to discuss which programs may apply to your loved one's specific situation.

 Respite Care for Family Caregivers